The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

-The effective action obtained from the semi-classical approximation has a straightforward interpretation: the to-be-studied quantum fields system of $\varphi$ is relative to the semi-classically treated spacetime reference frame $X_{\mu}$.
-The equation Eq.(\ref{eq:semi-classical-action-II}) is similar with Eq.(\ref{eq:scalar-field-action}) up to an unimportant constant, just formally the derivative $\frac{\partial}{\partial x}$ is replaced by a functional derivative $\frac{\delta}{\delta\langle X\rangle}$, and the function $\varphi(x)$ with respect to $x$ is replaced by a functional $\varphi[X]$ with respect to $X$.
+The effective action obtained from the semi-classical approximation has a straightforward interpretation: the to-be-studied quantum fields system of $\varphi$ is relative to the spacetime reference frame $X^{\mu}$ semi-classically treated.
+The equation Eq.(\ref{eq:semi-classical-action-II}) is similar with Eq.(\ref{eq:scalar-field-action}) up to a constant shift, just formally the derivative $\frac{\partial}{\partial x}$ is replaced by a functional derivative $\frac{\delta}{\delta X}$, and the function $\varphi(x)$ with respect to $x$ is replaced by a functional $\varphi[X]$ with respect to $X$.

-Furthermore, although parameter background space $x$ is flat, when the target manifold is curved, the effective action includes such a theory that field or even quantized field $\varphi$ is in a curved spacetime.
-We have proved the equivalence between the semi-classical theory of the spacetime reference frame and the theories of (quantum) fields in curved spacetime.
-Thus it is reasonable to expect that the theory could recover the existing results of quantum fields theories in curved spacetime, for instance the Hawking's radiation of a black hole.
+Furthermore, although parameter background space $x$ is flat, when the target manifold is curved, the effective action describes such a theory that field or even quantized field $\varphi$ is in a curved spacetime.
+So we prove the equivalence between the semi-classical theory of the spacetime reference frame and the theories of (quantum) fields in curved spacetime.
+Thus, it is reasonable to expect that the theory could recover the existing results of quantum fields theories in curved spacetime, for instance, the Hawking's radiation of a black hole.

-However, only a semi-classical treatment of the spacetime reference frame is not enough, where the spacetime is still fix, the quantum dynamics of the spacetime reference frame must be considered.
+However, only a semi-classical treatment of the spacetime reference frame is not enough, where the spacetime is still fixed, the quantum dynamics of the spacetime reference frame must be considered.
 We will show in the next section that an effective Einstein's theory of gravity and a correct cosmological constant naturally arise from the quantum behavior of the spacetime reference frame.